-The governing body has reviewed the key risks to which the academy trust is exposed together with the operating, financial and compliance controls that have been implemented to mitigate those risks.
-The governing body is of the view that there is a formal on-going process for identifying, evaluating and managing the academy trust's significant risks that has been in for the period 01 September 2020 to 31 August 2021 and up to the date of approval of the annual report and financial statements.
-This process is regularly reviewed by the senior leadership team and the governing body.
+The board of trustees has reviewed the key risks to which the Academy Trust is exposed together with the operating, financial and compliance controls that have been implemented to mitigate those risks.
+The board of trustees is of the view that there is a formal on-going process for identifying, evaluating and managing the Academy Trust's significant risks that has been in place for the period 01 September 2022 to 31 August 2023 and up to the date of approval of the annual report and financial statements.